cockroachdb/docs/configure-replication-zones.md

    --join=<node1 hostname>:27257
    ~~~

-2. Configure a replication zone for the table that must be replicated more strictly:
+2. On any node, configure a replication zone for the table that must be replicated more strictly:

    ~~~ shell
    # Create a YAML file with the replica count set to 5